CarolinaFrias/Getting-and-Cleaning-Data---Course-Project/CodeBook.md

 #An overall description
 This R code uses the "plyr" package (implement the split-apply-combine in R).

-Step 1 - Uses the rbind() function to merge the data of "train" and "test" folders
+Step 1 - Uses rbind() to merge the data of "train" and "test" folders

-Step 2 - Uses the grep() function to extract only the mean and standard deviation from each measure, using also the data from features.txt.
+Step 2 - Uses grep() to extract only the mean and standard deviation from each measure, using also the data from features.txt.

 Step 3 - Uses the data on activities_labels.txt to give appropriate activities names to the dataset

 Step 4 - Labels the y_dataset and subject_dataset as "activity" and "subject"

-Step 5 - Uses cbind() function to merge x_dataset, y_dataset and subject_dataset in only one dataset.
+Step 5 - Uses cbind() to merge x_dataset, y_dataset and subject_dataset in only one dataset.
 Uses ddply() function (from de plyr package) to apply the mean in each variable from each activity and subject

 The tidy data of Step 5 is store in "averages_data.txt"